-- Rules in place to ensure total commercial fishing mortality of SBT attributable to each Member (see definition below) does not exceed the Member's Effective catch limit for the relevant period. - 2.
-All fishing-related mortality (including actual or estimated catch from recreational and artisanal fishing within the Member's jurisdiction) is reported annually to the Extended Scientific Committee for incorporation into stock assessment analysis. - 3.
-Operating systems and processes established to: - a. implement annual catching arrangements, including: - i. specification of allocations by company, quota holder or vessel, or - ii. where catch is managed through "Olympic" system, arrangements for real-time monitoring of catch and for stopping fishing before the catch limit is reached; - b. monitor all other fishing-related mortality of SBT within the Member's jurisdiction (including recreational and artisanal fishing). - 4.
-Operating systems and processes applied to: - a. monitor actual catch (including discards) and incidental mortality - b. monitor compliance with annual catching arrangements, and - c. impose sanctions or remedies where necessary. - 5.
-Quantitative estimates of all sources of fishing mortality made at least once every 3 years, using a statistically robust estimation method which has been submitted to the Extended Commission.
+1.1 Compliance with National Allocations Obligations Mi nimum performance requirements catch over column bel voluntary c the two yea ow.
+Austra atch reduct does not ex ars as specifi Ilia and New tions so that shall be bound to an ied in the "Allocated Zealand will also un their average catch becified in the "Effect Effective catch limit (t) d catch" ndertake n over the stive catch Rules in place to ensure total commercial fishing mortality of SBT attributable to each Member (see definition below) does not exceed the Member's Effective catch limit for the relevant period.
+All fishing-related mortality (including actual or estimated catch from recreational and artisanal fishing within the Member's jurisdiction) is reported annually to the Extended Scientific Committee for incorporation into stock assessment analysis.
+Operating systems and processes established to: Comment [LN3]: Members noted that there was no clear agreement on what fishing mortality is included in the effective catch limit.
+The wording has been revised to reflect recent changes in the draft Strategic Plan.
+Comment [LN4]: The stock assessment would take into account all sources of fishing mortality.
+Japan Australia New Zealand Korea Taiwan Indonesia 5665 5665 1000 1140 1140 750 2261 4270 754 859 859 651 2261 4015 709 859 859 651 a. implement annual catching arrangements, including: i. specification of allocations by company, quota holder or vessel, or ii. where catch is managed through "Olympic" system, arrangements for real-time monitoring of catch and for total TAC, a unused cat and can be ch from the distributed a e first year ca is considered to be a across the two year p arried forward to the f unused quota from period, with e second n 2010/11 stopping fishing before the catch limit is reached; b. monitor all other fishing-related mortality of SBT within the Member's jurisdiction (including recreational and artisanal fishing).
+Operating systems and processes applied to: a. monitor actual catch (including discards) and incidental mortality b. monitor compliance with annual catching arrangements, and c. impose sanctions or remedies where necessary.
+Quantitative estimates of all sources of fishing mortality made at least once every 3 years, using a statistically robust estimation method which has been submitted to the Extended Commission. finition cal commercial fishing mortality of SBT attributable to each